-Description and Location of Property (Name of Project Sponsor) proposes to purchase land and improvements on(Legal Description of Property) from owner at (Address of Landowner) .
-Purpose of Purchase (Name of Project Sponsor) intends to use the parcel for construction of (Name of Project) .
-Improvements (Provide a description of the physical setting and improvements, buildings, etc., on the property.)
-Declaration of Offer Based on an appraisal by a licensed appraiser and an appraisal review by a certified review appraiser,(Name of Project Sponsor) hereby makes an offer in the amount of \$(Appraised Value) for the purchase of said property.
-This offer is for the fair market value of the property and does not include any considerations of decrease of increase in value attributable to the project for which it is being acquired.
-It reflects no relocation payments which the owner/tenant may be entitled to receive under the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended.
+Description and Location of Property (Name of Project Sponsor) prop oses to purchase land and improvements on (Legal Description of Property) from owner at (Address of La ndowner) Purpose of Purchase (Name of Project Sponsor) inter nds to use the parcel for construction of (Name of Project) .
+Improvements (Provide a description of the physical setting o and improvements, buildings, etc., on the pro perty.)
+Declaration of Offer Based on an appraisal by a licensed appraiser Project Sponsor) hereby makes an offer said property.
+This offer is for the fair market of increase in value attributable to the projec value of the property and does not include a any considerations of decrease owner/tenant may be entitled to receive und Act of 1970, as amended. er the Uniform Relocation Assistance and Re al Property Acquisition Policies